Image Hashing via Cross-View Code Alignment in the Age of Foundation Models: Experiments

 \subsection{Task-Specific Fine-Tuning}

 \textbf{Question 4.1.1:} Can foundation model embeddings be efficiently adapted into compact binary codes with lightweight unsupervised fine-tuning?

 \textbf{Experiment 4.1.1:} We train HashCoder by fine-tuning foundation model embeddings with LoRA at 16, 32, and 64 bits using unsupervised hashing.
-Retrieval performance is compared with state-of-the-art unsupervised hashing results in Table~\ref{tab:loraft_hashing_nosotasetails}, with additional comparisons in Table~\ref{tab:uh_full}.
+Retrieval performance is compared with state-of-the-art unsupervised hashing results in Table~\ref{tab:loraft_unsupervisedhashing}.
+To assess the contribution of key components, we additionally ablate the SWAG backbone under 16-bit unsupervised hashing by removing (i) the final-layer BatchNorm and (ii) the coding-rate regularization term in Table~\ref{tab:swag_ablation_16}.